Quantum Computation for Periodic Solids in Second Quantization: Materials and Heterogeneous Catalysts

 Methane has an estimated greenhouse warming potential (GWP 100) of 27.9 \cite{masson-delmotte_working_2021}, meaning its emissions contribute significantly to global warming and climate change; it is therefore necessary to reduce them wherever possible.
 Among the many different technologies for methane abatement, methane combustion catalysts based on palladium can be found.
 Such technologies include after-treatment for combustion of natural gas engines (CNG) and diesel oxidation catalysts (DOC) as well as in mine ventilation systems.

 In the above applications, methane is efficiently combusted over palladium (or alloyed) oxide catalyst to produce H$_2$O and CO$_2$, with activity in this process influenced by a number of factors.
 A technical target in practical catalysis is to reduce the temperature at which this occurs, allowing for a lower operating temperature and more efficient handling of emissions.
 Partial oxidation can sometimes occur, and may indeed be desirable in the development of processes to produce precursors for more complex chemicals.
-The ability to simulate accurately not only the activity but also the selectivity in this instance, is crucial to the prediction of new catalysts.
+The ability to simulate accurately not only the activity but also the selectivity, which is a measure of a catalyst's ability to promote the formation of the desired product(s) over other possibilities, is crucial to the prediction of new catalysts.

 Figure~\ref{fig:catalyst_schematic}(a) shows a schematic of a typical catalyzed reaction.
 The presence of a catalyst provides additional reaction coordinates, or reaction intermediates, with their own activation energies ($E_{TS1}$, $E_{TS2}$).
 For an effective catalyst, these energies are necessarily lower than the uncatalyzed activation energy $E_a$.
 In the case of heterogeneous catalysts, reaction intermediates are typically adsorption steps, where one or more of the reactants binds to a surface site of the catalyst.
 Depending on the complexity of the reaction mechanisms, there may be a large number of these intermediates as well as branches and side reactions that must be considered when studying a reaction in order to determine the key step(s).
 It is often necessary to find these steps, which govern the activity and/or selectivity of a catalyst, as in doing so, the problem is reduced to fewer dimensions and descriptors that facilitate a more rapid study.
 For example, in a kinetic analysis the largest activation energy is usually of most interest, as this will be the rate determining step.
 Whilst this knowledge may be well established in well known reactions, it can be necessary to perform many calculations in more novel applications.
 Furthermore, whilst the accuracy of current computational approaches may be good enough to predict trends in similar systems, obtaining chemical accuracy and absolute values for detailed kinetic studies remains a challenge.
 Figure~\ref{fig:catalyst_schematic}(b) shows a typical set of model systems that would be used to estimate the energetics of a heterogeneous catalytic process.